linkfrg/ignis/latest/_sources/dev/documentation.rst.txt

 - Signals:

-    If a class has custom signals, add docstrings to the functions decorated with ``@GObject.Signal`` respectively.
+    If a class has custom signals, add docstrings to the functions decorated with ``@IgnisSignal`` respectively.

-    At the top of the docstring indicate that it's signal: ``- Signal``.

     Also, if the signal have custom arguments, define them in the ``Args`` section.